Rider and Trip Type Eligibility Determination

 Suspension of Eligibility

-The RTO reserves the right to deny services to any DHS consumer due to excessive no shows, safety concerns, budget constraints, or other situations as deemed appropriate.
+The RTO reserves the right to deny services to any DHS individuals due to excessive no shows, safety concerns, budget constraints, or other situations as deemed appropriate.